100 Useful Hawaiian Words + Phrases To Know Before Your Trip To Hawaii

 - Howzit — how are you?

-Also used in South Africa, this common Pidgin greeting is the equivalent of saying what’s up.
-When greeted with “howzit,” you can respond with the same term.
+Also used in South Africa, this common Pidgin greeting from Hawaii is the equivalent of saying what’s up.
+When greeted with “howzit,” you can respond with the same term or with other greetings in Hawaiian.

-Widely used in surf culture, this slang word (or rather, a hand gesture) is used as a way to show approval or as a friendly and relaxed greeting.
-It is an expression of solidarity, relatability, and friendship.
+Widely used in surf culture, this slang word (or rather, a hand gesture) is used as a way to show approval or as a friendly and relaxed Hawaii greeting.
+It is among the best Hawaiian expressions of solidarity, relatability, and friendship.

 This popular hand gesture symbolizes island spirit and is formed with the middle fingers closed into the palm as if one is making a fist, while the thumb and pinky fingers are extended out.